U.S. POKER WEBSITES & LAW YOU CAN TRUST

 California introduced a new online poker bill, AB 2863, on February 19, 2016.
 It had a hearing last year on April 27th and passed the Assembly Governmental Organization Committee by a 18-0 vote.
 Legislators made some additions and revisions to the bill before the hearing to please the racetrack industry, which they were successful in doing so.
 The bill passed the Assembly Appropriations Committee on June 22, 2016, and it moved to the full Assembly for consideration but was shelved.

+On March 14th, West Virginia filed a bill (HB 3067) which would allow for state licensed online poker and casino games.
 In Hawaii, Senator Will Espero introduced a bill (SB 677) on January 20th to legalize internet poker.
 A Senate Committee in Washington met on January 18th to discuss the possibilities of passing and regulating poker online.
 New Hampshire introduced HB 562, a bill allowing online gambling in the state, on January 25th.

 Live Poker Site Traffic